 Frances Langford Promenade on Lake MIrror

 The multi-faceted Frances Langford Promenade, amphitheater and Loggia on Lake Mirror play host to a wide range of special events including movies, concerts, a classic car show, wine festival, swan derby and more.

 Right next door to the garden is the Garden Bistro, and just a short walk away is Harry’s Seafood Bar & Grille.
 Downtown Lakeland also offers a fun retail scene where you can score one-of-a-kind gifts.
 Be sure to stop by Scout & Tag.

 Lake Morton Neighborhood

 Lake Mirror’s neighboring lake, Lake Morton, provides additional acreage of fun.

-Red Door Wine Market – A homey wine bar featuring an eclectic, seasonal New American menu, plus craft beer, California wines and live music.
+Red Door Lakeland – A homey wine bar featuring an eclectic, seasonal New American menu, plus craft beer, California wines and live music.
 Indoor and outdoor seating.